-An actuators job is to create linear motion.
+An actuator's job is to create a linear motion.
 That motion can be applied to any number of processes or functions, whether simple or complex.
-For example they can be used to shut switches off, turn controls on, raise or lower platforms and pull or push something along a conveyer belt.
-Tasks such as these are commonly found in furniture factories and the equipment that make said furniture.
+For example, they can be used to shut switches off, turn controls on, raise or lower platforms and pull or push something along a conveyer belt.
+Tasks such as these are commonly found in furniture factories and the equipment that makes said furniture.

-Now what type of furniture will you find an actuator in?
-Mostly in things like desks, beds, laboratory stations, couches and draft tables, basically almost anything where adjustability is a key factor.
+Now, what type of furniture will you find an actuator in?
+Mostly in things like desks, beds, laboratory stations, couches, and draft tables, basically almost anything where adjustability is a key factor.
 Actuators make that adjustability possible.
 Here are some examples of how they would work.
-Desks

-or in reclining chairs and sofas.
-Here at Progressive our TV lift is capable of supporting up to 150lbs of force with a stroke length of 39 inches.
+Living Room FurnitureNot limited to just workplaces, they can also be found in the comfort of one’s home, such as a remote-controlled motorized TV lifts or in reclining chairs and sofas.
+Here at Progressive Automations, our TV lifts are capable of supporting up to 150lbs of force with a stroke length of 39 inches.